MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-versioning-guides.md

 To manage changes made to guides, use a versioning strategy.
 We recommend your organization distinguish between two types of versioning: major revisions and minor revisions.

-**Major versions**
+## Major versions

 Whenever your organization needs a new version of a guide that exists in an execution environment, a new major version should be created.
 This means that a guide named "Guide 1.0" will change to "Guide 2.0".
 The "2.0" indicates that the updated guide has superseded a previous version.
 Major versioning enables tracking of changes made to the affected guides.
 A new major version of a guide needs to be validated, as with any other guide, before being moved to the execution stage.
 The version is logged in the Quality Management System (QMS) and thereby traceable.

 When creating a new major version of a guide, consider what to do with the guide that the new major version supersedes:

-- Immediate retirement: retire the superseded guide to an archiving environment before authoring the new major version.
+- **Immediate retirement**: retire the superseded guide to an archiving environment before authoring the new major version.

-- Supersede retirement: retire the superseded guide to an archiving environment when the new major version is approved and ready for execution.
+- **Supersede retirement**: retire the superseded guide to an archiving environment when the new major version is approved and ready for execution.

 If a procedure has changed and the current guide is no longer compliant, you might need to follow the **immediate retirement** approach as the current guide might jeopardize the safety and/or regulative procedures if instructions are launched and followed by an operator.
 Here, the first step is to retire the guide by moving it to archive.
 Next, you create, validate, and launch the new major version of the guide.